 The Bank’s funding structure remains strong, with minimal reliance on the interbank market.
 Customer deposits remained the main source of funding, representing 65.4 percent of total liabilities.
 While the bank continued to grow its retail customer base, increasing its retail liabilities to BD 901.4 million (2018: BD 823.8 million), total customer deposits decreased to BD 2,169.5 million during 2019 (2018: BD 2,374.5 million) due to overall reduction of liquidity from the GCC markets.
 Borrowing under repurchase agreements and term borrowing remain integral parts of the bank’s medium and stable funding sources, with the former standing at BD 313.4 million at year-end (2018: BD 199.0 million), and the latter at BD 333.0 million (2018: BD 144.5 million).

 The Bank has implemented the Basel III framework for the calculation of capital adequacy since January 2015, in accordance with Central Bank of Bahrain guidelines.

-Total equity attributable to the owners of the Bank stood at BD 497.7 million at the end of 2018 (2017: BD 498.6 million).
-The Bank continued to maintain a comfortable capital adequacy ratio of 19.6 percent (2017: 20.0 percent), well above CBB’s minimum regulatory requirement of 14.0 percent for Domestic Systemically Important Banks (D-SIBs).
+Total equity attributable to the owners of the Bank stood at BD 543.9 million at the end of 2019 (2018: BD 497.7 million).
+The Bank improved its capital adequacy ratio to 21.7 percent from the previous year’s 19.6 percent, well above CBB’s minimum regulatory requirement of 14.0 percent for Domestic Systemically Important Banks (D-SIBs).
 The Group is keen to maintain strong capitalisation to support future strategic plans, through adoption of dynamic profit retention policy.